 BioMedical Informatics Division in Department of Public Health Sciences

 BioMedical Informatics Division in DPHS provides Consulting & Collaboration Support to assist researchers with study design, data analysis, statistical graphics, outcomes and comparative effectiveness research, and other multidisciplinary analytical services.
-Major services include (but are not limited to):
+Major services include (but are not limited to): biostatistical support; database development and data management; evaluation methods; qualitative research; community engagement strategies; and preparation of appropriate grant proposal and manuscript sections.

 More details about the services and service request form can be found at this link.